konfirmed/SpendGuard/BUILD_SUMMARY.md

 Then load `public/` folder in Chrome Extensions (Developer Mode).

 ### Testing
-Visit any checkout page (Stripe demo, Amazon, etc.) and try to complete purchase - WebAssistant will intercept with a thoughtful cooldown!
+Visit any checkout page (Stripe demo, Amazon, etc.) and try to complete purchase - SpendGuard will intercept with a thoughtful cooldown!

 ### Customization
 - Adjust cooldown duration in extension popup